 Sacred Heart University

-SHU is the second-largest Catholic university in New England and one of the fastest-growing Catholic colleges according to the The Chronicle of Higher Education.
+SHU is the second-largest Catholic university in New England and one of the fastest-growing Catholic colleges according to The Chronicle of Higher Education.
 Rooted in the 2000-year-old Catholic intellectual tradition and the liberal arts, Sacred Heart embraces a vision for social justice and educates students in mind, body, and spirit to prepare them personally and professionally to make a difference in the global community.

 Undergraduate students study at SHU’s international campuses in Dingle, Ireland, and Luxembourg.
-On the main campus, new, world-class academic facilities include the Frank and Marisa Martire Business & Communications Center, the Center for Healthcare Education, and West Campus, former home to General Electric’s world headquarters.
-West Campus houses an engineering makerspace, an artificial intelligence lab, and other innovation-focused learning spaces.
+On the main campus, new, world-class academic facilities include the Frank and Marisa Martire Center for Liberal Arts, the Center for Healthcare Education, and West Campus, former home to General Electric’s world headquarters.
+West Campus houses an engineering IDEA Lab or makerspace, an artificial intelligence lab, an iHub powered by Verizon, a virtual reality lab, incubator space for student-entrepreneurs and other innovation-focused learning spaces.

 Get to know Sacred Heart University